 Other non-correlated drivers in the system influence snail abundance with a mean influence of 0 and a SD of 1.

 We then analyzed this data using all of the techniques described above, as well as using naive models with no site effect.
-We also included group mean covariate and group mean centered models without a random effect in order to demonstrate what a random effect in these models is doing.
+We also included group mean covariate and group mean centered models without a random effect to demonstrate what a random effect in these models is doing.

-Broadly, our simulations show that the point estimate of the RE model - what ecologists typically do - is downward biased in these simulations compared to any other estimate (Fig. 8,9, Table 1).
+Broadly, our simulations show that the point estimates from the random effects (RE) model - what ecologists typically do - is downward biased in these simulations compared to the true effect and well-below estimates from the other designs (Fig. 8,9, Table 1).
 Further, not only is the estimated coefficient of the RE model always biased compared to other estimators in our simulations, but, it more often is within 2SE of 0 than all other models.
 Analysis of the model under frequentist null hypothesis testing or examination of the 95% confidence interval of the coefficient would lead to type II error.
 Frequently the 95% confidence interval does not contain the true value of the temperature effect in the RE model as well (Table 2).
 Additional explorations show that, in line with the benefits of random effects in mixed models, a site-level random effect is crucial when either the study design is unbalanced or there is site-level variation that is uncorrelated with temperature (Appendix A).
 If our simulation has no site-level variation other than temperature and our confounder, a random effect does not improve model performance.
-This is an unrealistic assumption for real data sets, however.
+This assumption is unrealistic for most real data sets.
 As such, we highlight the need for a site level random effect with either of these two designs.
 In general, we urge researchers to incorporate random effects or robust standard errors as needed to accommodate clustering in the error, per the study design, recognizing the tradeoffs of using both as well as the questions they can versus cannot answer (Oshchepkov and Shirokanova 2022)).

 Box 2: A Difficult Slope: Omitted Variables that Cause Variation in the Magnitude of the Causal Effect

-Frequently, an omitted confounder does not merely contaminate our estimate of a causal effect, but, the causal effect of our variable of interest might depend on the level of the confounder itself.
+Frequently, an omitted confounder does not merely contaminate our estimate of a causal effect, but also the causal effect of our variable of interest might depend on the level of the confounder itself.
 This interaction effect between the predictor of interest and the confounder can have profound consequences if ignored.
 Consider that thermal effects in our snail system might depend on levels of recruitment - dense aggregations of intertidal organisms are often better at retaining water and thus resisting desiccation or other forms of thermal stress (Fig. 10??, REF).
 In a naive mixed model, we might incorporate this into a random slope.

 yij=β0+β1xij+γixij+δi+ϵij γi∼N0,σsite slope2 δi∼N0,σsite2 ϵij∼N0,σ2